browning/jqgant/readme.md

 ### Status

-This is an early version of my jquery gantt plugin.
-It is not ready for primetime yet, but it is getting close to a usable feature set.
+An early version of my jquery gantt plugin.
+I am working on a gantt chart sharing site so this will improve as that progresses.

 ### Features